-"Shit!" she said, and kicked over the can of beer, which formed yellow runnels, that could go for urine, on the dingy white tiles.
+"Shit!" she said, kicking over the can of beer, routing formal yellow runnels, like wrine, across the dingy white tiles.

 A car horn outside halted her fumbling with the can.

-Down on all fours, mopping up beer, she pointed like one of Solder's bird dogs, listening to the goings and comings at the liquor store next door, out front, and tried to sort out automobiles stopping, passing, and pulling up.
+Down on all fours, mopping up the beer, she pointed like one of Solder's bird dogs, listening to the goings and comings at the liquor store next door, out front, trying to sort out the sounds of automobiles stopping, passing and pulling up.
 There was always a racket to beat all.
 She was still bored.